 In retrospect, it seems unsurprising that I should end up in the niche occupation of sea glass artist!
 I grew up by the sea, in the Scottish Highlands, and my earliest memories are of daily strolls along the beach with my mum to collect ‘treasure’ to turn into art projects.

-Whenever possible I spend my holidays combing the beaches of Cornwall, Northumberland and Scotland for sea glass, driftwood, sea pottery, rocks and shells that I use to create original artwork.
+Whenever possible I spend my holidays combing the beaches of the UK for sea glass, driftwood, sea pottery, rocks and shells that I use to create original artwork.
 I was one of the first artists in the UK to use sea glass as a medium and many of my designs have inspired others makers.